Pledging towards a social housing sector that has Zero Tolerance towards racism

 Why was the pledge created?

-We have come together as social housing organisations because we recognise that those who experience racism, experience it differently, and that as organisations who operate as change makers and place shapers that we have to set the highest standards which includes listening and learning from a wide variety of voices as we seek to become zero tolerant anti-racist organisations in our practice and processes to set a clear examples that can impact and influence society.
+Originally developed by BME London Landlords to encourage social housing organisations to come together to recognise that those who experience racism, experience it differently, and that as organisations who operate as change makers and place shapers the social housing sector has to set the highest standards which includes listening and learning from a wide variety of voices as we seek to become zero tolerant anti-racist organisations in our practice and processes to set a clear examples that can impact and influence society.

 Why sign up to the pledge?